-I have kept both aquarium fish and terriers for the better part of my entire life.
-That being said, I have never once had a problem with one being an issue for the other.
-I’ve had aquarium fish that would splash water at dogs outside of the tank.
+I have kept aquarium fish and terriers for the better part of my life.
+I have never had a problem with one being an issue for the other.
+I’ve had aquarium fish that would splash water at dogs outside the tank.
 And I’ve had dogs that would watch the fish.
-I’ve never had any situation arise where my terrier tried to get the fish in my fish tank.
+I’ve never had any situation arise where my terrier tried to get the fish in my tank.

 Terriers are hunters.
-Some of the more intelligent and inquisitive breeds might make an attempt to get a fish out of a tank, but only if they had access to the top of the tank.
-With that being said, simply having a cover on the tank, or keeping the aquarium at an elevation that the dog cannot access will stop the majority of potential issues from ever happening in the first place.
+Some more intelligent and inquisitive breeds might attempt to get a fish out of a tank, but only if they had access to the top of the tank.
+With that being said, simply having a cover on the tank or keeping the aquarium at an elevation that the dog cannot access will stop the majority of potential issues from ever happening in the first place.